bgoodwine/HDF5/docs/README.md

 ![](./chunk_size.png)

 Note that the better compression ratio is not a result of the lower chunk size; the default h5py chunk dimensions provide a better compression ratio than chunking **by frame+color**, despite having significantly more chunks of a smaller size.
+However, because we know the access pattern is by frame, we know this default chunking method will not provide efficient access time; the dimensionality is (2, 240, 135, 1), so multiple frames are grouped together but the pixels for each frame are split among blocks.

 | Method         | Chunk size (bytes) | Number of chunks | Dimensions         |
 |:---------------|:-------------------|:-----------------|:-------------------|